PratikPurohit405/Appdynamics_Email_Templete/README.md

 Note: - If HR name does not contain IP then Template will fail, Hence suggested to set this variable when User desperately want IP to be parse from HR Name.

 ## *Known Issues*
-1. Template fail if u set HR on baseline.
+1. Template fail if HR set on baseline.

 ## *Design and Developed by*
 1. Pratik Purohit